Introducing EU Data Hosting to power your CX programs globally, without any friction. Learn more ➝

 4. Leverage Product Feedback Data to Improve Products

 Finally, when you have collected, responded to, and analyzed the valuable feedback data, now the time is to leverage it to develop products that your customers will love using.
-After a deep analysis, you have identifies the issues that most customers face and what different segments of your users need and expect from your product.
+After a deep analysis, you have identified the issues that most customers face and what different segments of your users need and expect from your product.

 You have also gathered suggestions from your product users, so utilize them in this step.
 Organize meetings with your product development teams and do share the feedback data you have received so they get a better understanding of what they need to provide to the customers.
 Work with them to improve your product.
 Add features, improve functioning, remove bugs, and do whatever is required to make your product better and enhance user satisfaction.